laingsimon/draw-ship/README.md

 2. Print diagrams from the windows file context (right click) menu
 3. View diagrams in HTML or as an image (png)
 4. Diagrams rendered in your default browser
+5. Preview diagrams within windows explorer, outlook and other tools supporting windows file previewers.
+6. Serve diagrams from the same computer externally (requires application to be run as an administrator)

 ## Resources:
-1. Preview-io: https://github.com/laingsimon/preview-io, a Windows Preview Handler for draw.io diagrams
-2. Draw.io: https://draw.io, the tool that supports the development and preview of the diagrams
+1. [Draw.io](https://draw.io), the tool that supports the development and preview of the diagrams